Minoro/l8tos2-transf-seamlines/README.md

 To pre-train the networks we use the Landsat-8 of the dataset built by [Pereira et al. (2021)](https://www.sciencedirect.com/science/article/abs/pii/S092427162100160X).
 The dataset consists of images from around the world with active fire and their respective masks produced by three threshold algorithms and their combination by intersection and majority voting.
 In this work we use only the majority **voting masks**.

-With the networks trained on Landsat-8 images, we fine-tune then using Sentinel-2 images manually annotated, we use the dataset built by [Fusioka et al. (2024)](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=10620606).
+With the networks trained on Landsat-8 images, we fine-tune then using Sentinel-2 images manually annotated, we use the dataset built by [Fusioka et al. (2024)](https://ieeexplore.ieee.org/document/10620606).
 This dataset consist of 26 Sentinel-2 images manually annotated, which has 22 images with at least one fire pixel and 4 images without any fire pixel.
 While the dataset offer the images in patches (images cropped in 256x256 pixels), we choose to discard the patches with only no-data (black images) or partially with no-data.

 In addition to these dataset we analyzed a set of Sentinel-2 images without fire, but with seam-lines (artifacts caused by the composition of multiple captures, a known issue that results in misaligned bands visible in regions with clouds) that cause false positives in the active fire segmentation task.

+## Adjusting Sentinel-2 images

+As mentioned before, we have made a small change in the dataset provided by [Fusioka et al. (2024)](https://ieeexplore.ieee.org/document/10620606), we chose to not use the patches with "no-data".
+We provide two distinct scripts to adjust the dataset, the first script is the `src/utils/crop_images.py` this script can be used to crop the Sentinel-2 scenes available in the dataset.
+We also provide the script `src/utils/remove_no_data_patches.py` that will remove any patch with "no-data" from the samples.

 # Training with Landsat-8 images